peterdwdawe/peterdwdawe.github.io/docs/index.md

 **Available on the [Unity Asset Store](https://assetstore.unity.com/packages/slug/335534) now!**

-*Source code is also available for free under a non-commercial license on [GitHub](https://github.com/peterdwdawe/unity-palette-asset).*
+*Source code is also available for non-commercial use on [GitHub](https://github.com/peterdwdawe/unity-palette-asset).*

 ## Tidal Shock: Off The Hook
 <div class="video-wrapper">